we-make-websites/wmw-advanced-technical-test/README.md

 # We Make Websites - Advanced Technical Test
 > This is an advanced level test that we require selected Shopify front-end developers to partake.
 We do not pay or use any of the work produced on a commercial environment.

-If you have come directly to this repository without a reference and curious to trial out this test - then please contact daniel@wemakewebsites.com to get yourself started!
+If you have come directly to this repository without a reference and curious to trial out this technical test - then please contact daniel@wemakewebsites.com to get yourself started!

 ## Brief
 You will have been provided a [link](https://www.figma.com/file/Iv2wyzwS8fxFDhhusJYHLA/WMW-Technical-Test-2?node-id=48%3A0) to a design of a basic Shopify homepage on Figma accompanied with an export of all icons and images used in the designs - including section and product content.